basett1/OPENCORE-EFI-MSI-H270-GC-TITAN-RIDGE/README.md

 - [Acidanthera](https://github.com/acidanthera) for OpenCore and all the lovely hackintosh work.
 - [Dortania](https://dortania.github.io/OpenCore-Install-Guide/config-laptop.plist/icelake.html) For great and detailed guides.
 - [Hackintoshlifeit](https://github.com/Hackintoshlifeit) Support group for installation and post installation.
-- [Lorys89](https://github.com/Lorys89) for the continuous support and for the cfg lock tools and info
+- [Lorys89](https://github.com/Lorys89) for the continuous support and for the cfg lock tools and info.
-- [MBarbierato](https://github.com/mbarbierato) for the support and the infos about thunderbolt
+- [MBarbierato](https://github.com/mbarbierato) for the support and the infos about thunderbolt.
-- [Caseysj](https://github.com/CaseySJ) for the huge work on Thunderbolt
+- [Caseysj](https://github.com/CaseySJ) for the huge work on Thunderbolt.
-- [Elias64Fr](https://www.tonymacx86.com/members/elias64fr.2347319/about) for the NVM33 modded firmware
+- [Elias64Fr](https://www.tonymacx86.com/members/elias64fr.2347319/about) for the NVM33 modded firmware.
 - [Amey Rupji](https://github.com/ameyrupji) for the precious repo, full of infos about titan ridge.
 From him the idea of Titan Ridge on hack is started for me.
+- [Vorshim92](https://github.com/Vorshim92) for the infos and the tips about Thunderbolt and related works.

-# If you need help please contact us on [Telegram](https://t.me/HackintoshLife_it) or [Web](https://www.hackintoshlife.it/)
+# If you need help please contact us on [Telegram](https://t.me/HackintoshLife_it) or [Web](https://www.hackintoshlife.it/).